 Торіс Title Summary of Objectives Links to Plan Where are these Objectives addressed in the Plan?
-Human Health / Air The Stockholm Convention (2001) Objectives seek to protect human health and the environment from persistent organic pollutants (POPs). pollution.
-The impacts of the Plan on human health are largely expected to be positive due aimed at reducing the impact of POPs and
+Human Health / Air The Stockholm Convention (2001) Objectives seek to protect human health and the environment from persistent organic pollutants (POPs).
+The Plan should aim to prevent such pollution.
+The impacts of the Plan on human health are largely expected to be positive due to the water quality objectives included in the Plan. aimed at reducing the impact of POPs and